 In the study, experts from Concordia University, the Hopital du Sacre-Coeur de Montreal and several other institutions analyzed the exercise habits of 643 participants who had been diagnosed with asthma.

 Results were overwhelmingly clear: those who engaged in optimal levels of physical activity on a regular basis were nearly two-and-a-half times more likely to have good control of their symptoms which eventually helped control asthma, compared with those who did no exercise.

 The workout doesn’t have to be strenuous.
-Lead author Simon Bacon said that just 30 minutes a day of walking, riding a bike, doing yoga or anything active, really can result in significant reduction of asthma symptoms and help control asthma in those who suffering from asthma.
+Lead author Simon Bacon said that just 30 minutes a day of walking, riding a bike, doing yoga or anything active like even going to a local gym and using one of their best exercise bikes, really can result in significant reduction of asthma symptoms and help control asthma in those who suffering from asthma.

 Should an asthmatic exercise?

 Traditionally, people with the condition have been discouraged from exercising because of a belief that it triggers shortness of breath and attacks.
 Bacon explains that simple precautionary measures can be taken to avoid the discomforts that can be caused by physical activity.